ARQPDataTeam/sampletrack_mercury/README.md

-# QP FieldNote - Passive Mercury Tracking
+# SampleTrack - Passive Mercury

 This Dash application is used for entering, editing, and managing passive mercury sampling tracking information before uploading it to a database.